Asta (Black Clover): Critical response

 Henry Ma of Ka Leo O Hawaii praised Asta's unique powers, courageous nature, and relationships with the diverse cast of the story.
 Writing for Anime News Network, Rachel Trujillo noted Asta's mentorship relationship with Yami Sukehiro and overcoming his trials and tribulations as highlights of the series.
 Reviewing Volume 26 of the manga, LaNeysha Campbell praised Asta and Yami's team up against Dante because "the moment makes a touching and impactful statement about Yami and Asta's relationship as mentor and mentee.
 Even though the panels of the moment use very little dialogue, it still manages to say a lot about how special the bond they share is."
 Alex Osborn of IGN noted that Asta's personality could be obnoxious, but stated "his diligent and heartfelt pursuit to achieve his dreams is something that I can get behind."
 Daniel Dockery of Crunchyroll praised how Asta will "always keep pushing and working and trying and yelling."

 Dragon Ball creator Akira Toriyama praised the character, stating "I really liked what I saw in Black Clover.
 The author has a great sense of impact and the protagonist is very charismatic."

+In 2021, American rapper Megan Thee Stallion, in her appearance at Hot Ones challenge, spoke a bit about Black Clover and Asta, stating "I just feel like I can relate to him, and any of the other main characters in anime because a lot of people...[T]hey try to count you out...but you train, and you train, and you fight, and you fight and keep proving people wrong.
+And keep beating the odds.
+I feel like that's the type of person I am."

+In 2022, professional NBA player Daniel Gafford, spoke about how Asta's mantra about never giving up hits him the right way as an athlete.
+Even when a game is going the wrong way, the pro athlete leans into Asta's tenacity to boost his own morale.